 Community is what you make of it and these projects we choose to do together (such as WPwatercooler) are what you make of it.
 If you are thinking of starting something I hope you find awesome folks like I did in keeping that thing going be it by effort, time or skill.
 Thanks to all that have been involved in WPwatercooler, we appreciate you and your time, skill and effort making it what is was and what it is now.

 If you stuck around this long, here are my sales pitches

 Pitch #2 is an easy one, I need resources.
-I'm looking for a company with a heart of gold that would love to pay for high quality transcription services for use as blog posts and as captioning for YouTube and Facebook.
-We have multi track audio that we feed into Descript, we'd love for a company to pay for a human to take that multitrack record and really transcribe it with accuracy I just don't have time to do myself.
+I'm looking for a company with a heart of gold that would love to pay for high-quality transcription services for use as blog posts and as captioning for YouTube and Facebook.
+We have multi-track audio that we feed into Descript, we'd love for a company to pay for a human to take that multitrack record and really transcribe it with accuracy I just don't have time to do it myself.

 Watch Episode 400

 Lastly, like I end every episode of WPwatercooler, if you haven't already, we're an audio and video show you can consume our content both ways, here is some links on how you can subscribe.